aslanyan/cosmopp/readme.txt

 7. PLANCK likelihood code and data files: Please download from http://pla.esac.esa.int/pla/aio/planckProducts.html then compile and install the likelihood code.
 8. WMAP9 likelihood code and data files: Please download from http://lambda.gsfc.nasa.gov/product/map/current/likelihood_get.cfm then compile.

 You need to create a file make.inc and give the references to the directories of the libraries described above.
 Some (or all) of the entries can be left empty.
 An example file is included, make_template.inc.

 If the HEALPIX library is included then you must also include CFITSIO.

 If the Planck likelihood is included, you need to specify the location of a directory containing all of the Planck likelihood files you are planning to use.
 Please define this in PLANCKDATADIR in make.inc before compiling the library.
+You may also specify Planck likelihood compiler flags using PLANCKCOMPILEFLAGS.
+You may need to specify some flags that define which lapack library is used, etc.

 If the WMAP9 likelihood is included (this should be included using the WMAP9DIR flag) then you need to also specify the compiler used for it (currently supported gfortran or ifort) using the WMAP9COMPILER flag, and the library linking flags using WMAP9LIBFLAGS.
 The library flags should include whatever is needed for linking to the WMAP9 likelihood code (e.g. lapack, blas), as well as the WMAP9 library file (-lwmap9) which needs to be made when compiling the WMAP9 likelihood code.

 In order to turn on OpenMP you need to specify the OMP_FLAG in make.inc (this is usually -fopenmp).
 If this is left empty then the library will be compiled without OpenMP.